Itvisors/mendix-ReactDnD/README.md

 Microflow `SUB_EditFloorplan_ZoomTo` in the sample project accepts a list of markers as parameter.
 It then calculates the zoom percentage and scroll to X/Y. You can copy this microflow to your own project and call it.
 Be sure to commit the context object yourself.
 The microflow does not commit the object in case other changes need to be made to the context object as well.

+With complex pages, state update issuesmay occur, in that case commit the context object.
+This can be done using the `On scroll to handled action`.
+A simple `Save changes` is sufficient.

+The scroll to can come too soon, in that case the content has not yet been rendered.
+This may happen when the page is opened with scroll to already set.
+So a delay is available, which can be configured using the `Scroll to delay` property.
+The default is zero.

 ## Styling
 The widget is easy enough to style by setting a class on it in the widget properties and then apply styling by targeting the main widget using your class and overruling defaults.
 Also, the classes used for each container can be changed at the container definition.